jkk245/Ethereum-Financial-Forensics---Ponzi-Example/README.md

 The purpose of this project is to show behind-the-scenes basic contract-to-contract Ether exchanges within a Ponzi scheme, and why we should be more careful when evaluating ICOs and investing in cryptocurrency ventures.
 One should question the true value of what a venture firm would offer, along with its legal and regulatory aspects, financial risk, blockchain security, and much more.

-More useful articles detailed crytocurrency fraud on the rise: https://finance.yahoo.com/news/rise-cryptocurrency-ponzi-schemes-160152688.html
+More useful articles detailed crytocurrency fraud on the rise: \n https://finance.yahoo.com/news/rise-cryptocurrency-ponzi-schemes-160152688.html

-More info on determining the ICO value of cryptocurrency-backed ventures: https://medium.com/blockchain-media/how-to-evaluate-an-initial-cryptocurrency-offering-ico-1bc238cff0ae
+More info on determining the ICO value of cryptocurrency-backed ventures: \n https://medium.com/blockchain-media/how-to-evaluate-an-initial-cryptocurrency-offering-ico-1bc238cff0ae

-Addtional links on terminlogy and general understanding of Ethereum, and blockchains: https://www.coindesk.com/information/what-is-a-decentralized-application-dapp/
+Addtional links on terminlogy and general understanding of Ethereum, and blockchains: \n https://www.coindesk.com/information/what-is-a-decentralized-application-dapp/

 <b>Some useful defintions:</b>